-3.3.1 The role of a Shariah Adviser is to advise the Islamic Participating Organisation on adherence to Shariah principles and requirements in relation to the Islamic stockbroking services offered by the Islamic Participating Organisation.
+- 3.3.1 The role of a Shariah Adviser is to advise the Islamic Participating Organisation on adherence to Shariah in relation to the Islamic stockbroking services offered by the Islamic Participating Organisation. - 3.3.2 The Shariah Adviser is expected to provide an effective oversight on the compliance of the Islamic Participating Organisation with Shariah rules and principles including, but not limited to, endorsing and approving the relevant policies, systems, operational procedures and internal controls in relation to the Islamic Participating Organisation's day-to-day business operations in respect of the Islamic stockbroking services.

-- 3.3.2 The Shariah Adviser is expected to provide an effective oversight on the compliance of the Islamic Participating Organisation with Shariah rules and principles including, but not limited to, endorsing and approving the relevant policies, systems, operational procedures and internal controls in relation to the Islamic Participating Organisation's day to day business operations in respect of the Islamic stockbroking services. - 3.3.3 The Shariah Adviser should also provide interpretation and clarification, as and when requested by the Islamic Participating Organisation, in relation to Shariah principles, concepts and rulings issued by the SAC from time to time or any other Shariah standard setting bodies or Shariah scholars, either in Malaysia or elsewhere. - 3.3.4 In this respect, the Shariah Adviser is encouraged to be consistent and objective in performing its duties, especially in the areas involving interpretation or clarification of the Shariah principles, concepts and rulings issued by the SAC from time to time. - 3.3.5 In the event that there is ambiguity or uncertainty as to the Shariah principles applicable in relation to the Islamic stockbroking services, the Islamic Participating Organisation is advised to refer the matter to and consult the Shariah Adviser for advice and resolution.
-The Shariah Adviser may also refer any ambiguity or uncertainty in relation to any matters pertaining to the Islamic stockbroking services to the SAC for consultation. - 3.3.6 In order to ensure that the Shariah Adviser of the Islamic Participating Organisation discharges its duties or functions effectively, the Islamic Participating Organisation is encouraged to take the following steps: - (a) provide assistance to the Shariah Adviser as it reasonably requires;
+- 3.3.3 The Shariah Adviser should also provide interpretation and clarification, as and when requested by the Islamic Participating Organisation, in relation to Shariah concepts and rulings issued by the SAC of the SC or the SAC of the BNM or any other Shariah standard setting bodies from time to time, either in Malaysia or elsewhere. - 3.3.4 In this respect, the Shariah Adviser is encouraged to be consistent and objective in performing its duties, especially in the areas involving interpretation or clarification of the Shariah concepts and rulings issued by the SAC of the SC, the SAC of the BNM or any other Shariah standard setting bodies from time to time. - 3.3.5 In the event that there is ambiguity or uncertainty as to the Shariah concepts and rulings issued by the SAC of the SC or the SAC of the BNM applicable in relation to the Islamic stockbroking services, the Islamic Participating Organisation is advised to refer the matter to and consult the Shariah Adviser for advice and resolution.
+The Shariah Adviser may also refer any ambiguity or uncertainty in relation to any matters pertaining to the Islamic stockbroking services to the SAC of the SC, the SAC of the BNM or any other Shariah standard setting bodies for consultation. - 3.3.6 In order to ensure that the Shariah Adviser of the Islamic Participating Organisation discharges its duties or functions effectively, the Islamic Participating Organisation is encouraged to take the following steps: - (i) appoint a dedicated Shariah officer to provide assistance to the Shariah Adviser as it reasonably requires; - give right of access to the Shariah Adviser in respect of all relevant documents and information, as may be requested by the Shariah Adviser from time to time; - (iii) ensure that it does not interfere with the Shariah Adviser in its ability to discharge or in the course of discharging its duties; and - (iv) ensure that the information provided to the Shariah Adviser is accurate and not misleading at all times.

-- (b) give right of access to the Shariah Adviser in respect of all relevant documents and information, as may be requested by the Shariah Adviser from time to time; - ensure that it does not interfere with the Shariah Adviser in its ability to discharge or in the course of discharging its duties; and - (d) ensure that the information provided to the Shariah Adviser at all times is accurate and not misleading. - 3.3.7 The Shariah Adviser should be able to decide on the administrative, operational and policy matters of the Islamic Participating Organisation within a framework of Shariah governance to ensure Shariah compliance at all times.
+3.3.7 The Shariah Adviser should be able to decide on the administrative, operational and policy matters within the Shariah governance framework of the Islamic Participating Organisation to ensure Shariah compliance at all times.